List of Assamiidae species

 This is a list of the described species of the harvestman family Assamiidae.
-The data is taken from Joel Hallan's Biology Catalog.
+The data is taken from WCOlite (World Catalogue of Opiliones), reflected in iNaturalist.
+An earlier version of this listing was generated by Joel Hallan's Biology Catalog.

-Many of Roewer's subfamilies are unsupported, as the relationships in this family await further research.
+Many of Roewer's subfamilies are poorly justified, and further restudy of the relationships within this family await further research.